Chapter 11 - Hazardous Materials Shipping

 It is the responsibility of the Principal Investigator or laboratory supervisor to ensure any employee working under their supervision who ships or prepare shipments of hazardous materials have received the proper training.

-For any other questions, please email the Hazardous Materials Shipping Program Coordinator or call 607-255-8200.
+For any other questions, please email the Hazardous Materials Shipping Program Coordinator at askEHS or call 607-255-8200.